ScottColson/CCLLC.CDS.FieldEncryption/docs/README.md

 ##### Key Concepts

 1. Encryption is limited to fields that represent string data.
 Encrypted strings are larger than their corresponding clear text so field sizes should be increased.
+2. The key used to encrypt and decrypt field level data is stored as an Azure Key Vault Secret which is retrieved and cached for improved performance.
-2. Configuration information is required for each field that the system will manage.
+3. Configuration information is required for each field that the system will manage.
 All configuration data is stored as XML in one or more CDS XML data resource records.
-2. Explicit decryption is dependent on a trigger attribute that added to the column set of a Retrieve or RetrieveMultiple request.
+4. Explicit decryption is dependent on a trigger attribute that added to the column set of a Retrieve or RetrieveMultiple request.
 This trigger attribute should not be an attribute used for any actual data storage.
-3. Decryption only occurs if the user is authorized to view the data as clear text or a partially masked result or as clear text.
+5. Decryption only occurs if the user is authorized to view the data as clear text or a partially masked result or as clear text.
-5. Users can search for records with an encrypted value by preceding their search text with a # character.
+6. Users can search for records with an encrypted value by preceding their search text with a # character.
 This character is configurable.

+###### Azure Key Vault

+The Field Encryption Service uses an Azure Key Vault to store the encryption key so that control of the key can be segregated from administration of the CDS application that uses field encryption.

+To connect to the Azure Key Vault, the service requires the following information:
+- Azure Tenant Id
+- Client/Application Id
+- Client/Application Secret.
+- The Azure Key Vault Name.

+The Application Id and secret are created through Azure AD App registrations.
+Note that this registered app must granted the right to List and Get secrets in the vault.

+This access data is stored in the following CDS Environment Variables:

+- CCLLC.Azure.Secrets.TenantId
+- CCLLC.Azure.Secrets.ClientId
+- CCLLC.Azure.Secrets.ClientSecret
+- CCLLC.Azure.Secrets.VaultName

 ###### Role Based Access